 Many pre-meds often ask questions like:

-- Do I need to _______ (shadow a physician, go on a medical mission trip, volunteer at the hospital?
+- Do I need to _______ (shadow a physician, go on a medical mission trip, volunteer at the hospital, etc.)?

-Yet these questions actually miss the fact that medical schools are interested in what you have done mainly to determine who you are as a person.
+Yet these questions actually miss the fact that medical schools are interested in what you have done, mainly to determine who you are as a person.
 Instead of looking for a specific list of goals and activities, pre-meds should be trying to determine what qualities medical schools are looking for in their students.

 So what are medical schools looking for in potential students?

 1. Medical schools want students who will excel academically.

 At the absolute minimum, the admissions committee must be convinced that you are adequately prepared academically to learn and memorize all the necessary information to become a doctor.
 Admissions committees use the GPA and MCAT scores because they have a strong correlation with the academic performance of students, especially in the first 2 years.